bgamari/ghc-wiki-import/building/getting-the-sources.md

 ```

-A source tree consists of more than one repository: at the top level there is the main GHC repository, and certain subdirectories contain [separate git repositories](repositories).
+A source tree consists of more than one repository: at the top level there is the main GHC repository, and certain subdirectories contain separate git repositories (for a list see [Repositories](repositories)).
 To get a complete repository tree using git:

 ```wiki